NamLQ/crushSVM/README.md

 ## Compiling

-As a CRAN package, it will compile SwarmSVM by itself.
+As a CRAN package, it will compile CrushSVM by itself.
 But there are two system dependencies, the user must install themselves.